section-engineering-education/engineering-education/content/articles/how-to-produce-colors-with-rgb-leds/index.md

 ![The GUI](/engineering-education/how-to-produce-colors-with-rgb-leds/rgb-five.png)

 The function of the various components of the GUI are as follows:
-- Board ON- When you press this button, your board is connected to Matlab.
+- Board ON- When we press this button, our board is connected to Matlab.
 - Choose color- In this button group, select the type of color you want the LED to be producing.
 You can also produce other colors by entering the values of RGB, as explained earlier.
-- Exit- You exit the Arduino board.
+- Exit- Exits the Arduino board.

 To open the GUI in Matlab, execute the `guide` command in the command window.
 Then, open a blank GUI and add the components to form the interface shown below:

 ![The designed GUI](/engineering-education/how-to-produce-colors-with-rgb-leds/rgb-six.png)

 The property inspector modifies the component's background color, string, and tag.
-All you need to do is double click the component you want to modify and the property inspector window opens up.
+All we need to do is double click the component we want to modify and the property inspector window opens up.

 Once the modification of all the components is done, we can save the GUI.
 It generates the GUI program and the callback functions.